openpilot-community/documentation-site/content/hardware/giraffe/giraffe-honda-bosch/_index.md

 !!
 A note on the FAKE ethernet port:
 !!
 DO NOT use this to connect to your laptop or network.

-This giraffe is designed for new model year Honda/Acura cars that have Honda Sensing/AcuraWatch Plus and Bosch hardware, which is found on the following cars Honda Civic Hatchback, 2017+ Honda CR-V, and 2018+ Honda Accord It may also work on other cars with the same connector.
-(Honda Bosch ships in 2-8 weeks)

 ## Where to buy

-The Giraffe (Honda Bosch) is available for purchase at the following places:
+The Bosch Giraffe is available for purchase at the following places:

 * [https://comma.ai/shop/products/giraffe/](https://comma.ai/shop/products/giraffe/)